The New China Town

-As the popularity of that area waned, a great trek occurred and a majority of the restaurants and supermarkets moved all the way down (or is it up?) to the now famous Derrick Avenue in Cyrildene.
-This area has been dubbed the New China Town.
+Anyone remember China Town on Commissioner street?
+Barely, right?
+Well, as the popularity of that area decreased, a great trek occurred.
+The majority of the restaurants and supermarkets moved all the way down (or is it up?) to the now famous Derrick Avenue in Cyrildene, dubbed the New China Town.

-Venture down past the shop fronts and stop for a meal at Shun De which is adored by both locals and visitors.
-Shun De is famous for its Zhao Cha which roughly translates into ‘morning tea’ but is more commonly known as Dim Sum.
-There is also the unique Fisherman’s Plate which offers traditional Chinese food but levels up by allowing you to bring your own wine to enjoy with your meal.
+Venture down past the shop fronts and stop for a meal at Shun De.
+This place is adored by both locals and visitors.
+Shun De is famous for its Zhao Cha, which roughly translates into ‘morning tea’, but is more commonly known as Dim Sum.
+There is also the unique Fisherman’s Plate, which offers traditional Chinese food, but on another level.
+They allow you to bring your own wine to enjoy with your meal!
 You had me at Ni hao.
-A handy tip before grabbing some food would be to either bring along a Mandarin speaking friend or arrive with a recommendation as not all the menus are in English and many staff can't speak the language either.
+A handy tip before grabbing some food would be to either bring along a Mandarin speaking friend or arrive with a recommendation, as not all the menus are in English and many staff can't speak the language either.

-Finally, onward to The Oriental City in Bruma – the shopping mecca close to the highway onramp.
-Look out for the ‘Much Better” store which you will enter needing nothing but leave having purchased everything.
+Finally, onward to The Oriental City in Bruma – the shopping mecca close to the highway on-ramp.
+Look out for the ‘Much Better” store which you will enter needing nothing, but leave having purchased everything.
 In fact, the same thread runs throughout the entire shopping complex.
 Crazy cheap prices on crazy items.
 From pellet guns to party décor – I generally shop at these malls when attending costume parties or buying obscure gifts for friends.

 All in all, Cyrildene has much to offer to anyone willing to explore.